-My research combines social epidemiology with advanced quantitative methods to examine how social disadvantage, including financial strain, discrimination, and social isolation, affects cognitive health.
+I am a tenure-track Assistant Professor of Community Health Sciences at the UCLA Fielding School of Public Health.
+My research combines social epidemiology with advanced quantitative methods to examine how social disadvantage, including financial strain, discrimination, and social isolation, shapes cognitive aging and dementia.
 I use big data, causal inference approaches, and cross-national comparisons to identify drivers of disparities and inform policy solutions.
 See my Research page for current projects.

-I am an NIA K99/R00 fellow and previously an F99/K00 fellow.
+I am an NIA K99/R00 fellow and a former NIA F99/K00 fellow.
 I received my ScD in Social Epidemiology from Harvard University and my MS in Social Policy from the University of Pennsylvania.
 I completed the first two years of my postdoctoral training in the Department of Epidemiology and Biostatistics at UCSF.

 News